ellipt01/piezomag/README.md

+# piezomag

 A program and library for calculating seismomagnetic field caused by inclined rectangular fault.

+## Description
-This package containes library for calculating seismomagnetic field due to fault motion, strike-slip, dip-slip and tensile opening on inclined rectangular fault plane.
+This package contains library for calculating seismomagnetic field due to fault motion, strike-slip, dip-slip and tensile opening, on inclined rectangular fault plane which located inside the perfectly elastic half space.
 Any dip angle of fault plane are available except for 90 degree (vertical fault plane).

-1. Installation
+## Installation

 Run the following commands on the top source directry: